Guineans Elect President In Test Vote For Democracy - UrduPoint

 Diallo, 68, now Guinea's leading opposition politician, was formerly a prime minister under authoritarian leader Lansana Conte.

-Sporadic clashes between their supporters have broken out across Guinea in recent days, sparking fears of further violence on polling day.
+Sporadic clashes between rival supporters have broken out across Guinea in recent days, sparking fears of further violence on polling day.

 "This election will play out for Alpha Conde on (his ability) to promote his public policies," Fofana said.